mrjrask/desk_display_hyperpixel4/README.md

-# Desk Scoreboard & Info Display (Pimoroni Display HAT Mini)
+# Desk Scoreboard & Info Display (Pimoroni HyperPixel 4.0 Square)

-A tiny, always‑on scoreboard and info display that runs on a Raspberry Pi and a Pimoroni Display HAT Mini (320×240 ST7789 LCD).
+A tiny, always‑on scoreboard and info display that runs on a Raspberry Pi and a Pimoroni HyperPixel 4.0 Square (720×720 LCD).
 It cycles through date/time, weather, travel time, indoor sensors, stocks, Blackhawks, Bulls & Bears screens, MLB standings, and Cubs/White Sox game views (last/live/next).

 > **Highlights**
 > - Smooth animations: scroll and fade‑in